 Overdose can occur if you take buprenorphine with other depressants, such as alcohol, benzodiazepines, or other opioids.

-They may also be provided as part of an addiction treatment program for people who abuse prescription painkillers like oxycodone or the illicit drug heroin.
+They may also be provided as part of an addiction treatment program for people who misuse prescription painkillers like oxycodone or who use illicit opioids, including fentanyl.

 Treatment programs that may offer Suboxone or Subutex include: